Search

 • -postupdate COMMAND

 After a group update, run COMMAND.
-This is useful to reload a process or update a status file for example:
+This is useful to reload a process or update a status file.
+For example:

 varnish-discovery dns -group example.com -postupdate "touch /tmp/updated"